frequently asked questions?

 Will my insurance or Medicaid pay for midwifery care and out-of-hospital birth?

 Many insurance companies will pay for out-of-hospital midwifery care.
 Some states have passed laws requiring private insurance companies to pay for any and all licensed providers in that state.
-Montana does not have such a law, so insurance is not required to pay for midwifery car.
-I recommend clients with private insurance verify coverage with their carriers.
-Medicaid pays for home birth and birth in many states but not in Montana.
+Idaho does not have such a law; I recommend clients with private insurance verify coverage with their carriers.
+Medicaid DOES pays for homebirth and birth center birth in Idaho.

-I am committed to having an out of hospital birth, but I don’t have insurance or Medicaid, and I don’t know if I can afford to pay for midwifery care out-of-pocket.
+I am committed to having an out of hospital birth, but I don’t have insurance or Medicaid, and I don’t know if I can afford to pay out-of-pocket.

 No one should be denied midwifery care for financial reasons.
-I will consider alternate payment plans for low-income, cash-paying clients who are committed to having an out-of hospital birth.
+I will consider alternate payment plans and bartering services for low-income, cash-paying clients who are committed to having an out-of hospital birth.

 What is the difference between licensed midwives (LMs), certified professional midwives (CPMs), and nurse-midwives (CNMs)?